jmico/beekeeper/doc/Brokers.md

   with wrong permissions by mistake, but if a worker has write access to the backend bus it can easily override these restrictions and make any arbitrary request.

-- Thus, remote users should never ever be allowed to connect directly to the backend broker.
+- Remote users should never ever be allowed to connect directly to the backend broker.

 ### Mosquitto setup